-- (a) Represents employee stock compensation expense (recorded in Cost of sales, Selling, general and administrative expenses, and Engineering research and development). - (b) Represents (gains) losses (recorded in Other income, net) on intercompany financing transactions related to investments in plant assets for our India facility. - (c) Represents unrealized gains (recorded in Other income, net) on the mark-to-market of our commodity hedge contracts. - (d) Represents expenses (recorded in Selling, general and administrative) of \$4 million and payments of \$1 million in 2016 directly associated with stockholder activism activity including the notice, and subsequent withdrawal, of director nomination and governance proposals by Ashe Capital Management, LP in the first quarter of 2016.
+- (a) Represents employee stock compensation expense (recorded in Cost of sales, Selling, general and administrative, and Engineering research and development). - (b) Represents a charge (recorded in Other expense, net) for investments in co-development agreements to expand our position in transmission technologies. - (c) Represents losses (gains) (recorded in Other expense, net) on intercompany financing transactions related to investments in plant assets for our India facility. - (d) Represents unrealized losses (gains) (recorded in Other expense, net) on the mark-to-market of our commodity hedge contracts.

-(e) Represents an adjustment (recorded in Selling, general and administrative expenses) associated with the Dual Power Inverter Module ("DPIM") extended coverage program liability.
+- (e) Represents expenses of \$4 million (recorded in Selling, general and administrative) for the six months ended June 30, 2016, and payments of \$3 million and \$4 million for the three months and six months ended June 30, 2016, respectively, directly associated with stockholder activism activity including the notice, and subsequent withdrawal, of director nomination and governance proposals by Ashe Capital Management, LP. - (f) Represents an adjustment (recorded in Selling, general and administrative) associated with the Dual Power Inverter Module ("DPIM") extended coverage program liability.
 The DPIM liability will continue to be reviewed for any changes in estimates as additional claims data and field information become available.